paulasopena/ASTERIX/README.md

 ## 🔸 HOW TO MAKE IT WORK 🔸
 Videos that explain the software demo.
-## GANTT DIAGRAM AND PROJECT DEVELOPMENT
+## 🔸GANTT DIAGRAM AND PROJECT DEVELOPMENT 🔸

 In order to summarize the development progress contributed by the three main contributors, a Gantt diagram has been created.